 endColumn property

-When a region object represents a text region, it MAY contain a property named endColumn, which SHALL have an integer value equal to the column number of the last character in the region.
+When a region object represents a text region, it MAY contain a property named endColumn whose value is an integer equal to the column number of the last character in the region.

 If endColumn is absent, it SHALL be inferred as specified in §3.22.2.

-offset property
+charOffset

-When a region object represents a binary region, it SHALL contain a property named offset, which SHALL have a non-negative integer value equal to the byte offset from the beginning of the file of the first byte in the region.
+When a region object represents a text region, it MAY contain a property named charOffset whose value is a non-negative integer equal to the zero-based character offset of the first character in the region from the beginning of the file.

-When a region object represents a text region, the offset property MAY be present.
-In this case, it SHALL represent the character offset from the beginning of the file of the first character in the region.

-length property

-A region object MAY contain a property named length whose value is a non-negative integer.
+charLength

-When the region object represents a text region, the value of length SHALL be the number of characters in the region.
-If the region consists of 0 characters, then either length SHALL either be absent or if SHALL have the value 0.
+When a region object represents a text region, it MAY contain a property named charLength whose value is a non-negative integer equal to the number of characters in the region.
+If the region consists of 0 characters, then either charLength SHALL either be absent or it SHALL have the value 0.

+The sum of charOffset (§3.22.8) and charLength SHALL be greater than or equal to 0 and less than or equal to the number of characters in the file.

+byteOffset property

+When a region object represents a binary region, it MAY contain a property named byteOffset whose value is a non-negative integer equal to the zero-based byte offset of the first byte in the region from the beginning of the file.

+byteLength property

-When a region object represents a binary region, the value of length SHALL be the number of bytes in the region.
-If the region consists of 0 bytes, then either length SHALL either be absent or if SHALL have the value 0.
+When a region object represents a binary region, it MAY contain a property named byteLength whose value is a non-negative integer equal to the number of bytes in the region.
+If the region consists of 0 bytes, then either byteLength SHALL either be absent or it SHALL have the value 0.

-The sum of the offset (§3.22.8) and length properties SHALL be greater than or equal to 0, and less than or equal to the length the file, which is measured in characters for a text region and in bytes for a binary region.
+The sum of byteOffset (§3.22.10) and byteLength SHALL be greater than or equal to 0 and less than or equal to the number of bytes in the file.

-A region whose offset is equal to the length of the file and whose length is 0 permitted, and SHALL represent an insertion point at the end of the file.
+A region object whose byteOffset equals the number of bytes in the file and whose byteLength is 0 is permitted, and SHALL represent an insertion point at the end of the file.

 snippet property